Learn about the many details important to selecting, contracting, and implementing 3PL fulfillment and logistics.

 Once you have narrowed down your preferred 3PL vendors to one or maybe two vendors, your due diligence should include understanding the following components:

-Pricing is an important component to selecting the right 3PL vendor, but it isn’t the only aspect that should factor into the decision.
+Pricing is an important component to selecting the right 3PL company, but it isn’t the only aspect that should factor into the decision.
 Make sure that you understand the other facets that could impact your growth.

 Many new users are concerned about turning over a critical part of their customer service (order fulfillment and distribution) to an outside third party.
 They’re afraid that a 3PL won’t provide the same level of care or attention to detail.